-With the expansion of Christianity came the change in artistic material and the stone took over as the primary material used by Viking artists.
+With the expansion of Christianity came the change in artistic material and stone took over as the primary material used by Viking artists.
 This could be seen in Jelling in Denmark, where the royal monuments are made of stone.

-The last but not the least important artistic material is metal.
+The last but not least important artistic material is metal.
 Most of today's research regarding Viking artwork comes from their metalwork.
 For example, Viking age jewelry was very important and was worn by both men and women.

 Of course, men and women wore different types of jewelry.

 Men, of course, wore rings.
 Rings were worn on fingers, necks, and arms.
-Arm rings were very important for the Vikings tradition since having one meant entering a lord's service and becoming an integral part of Viking society.
+Arm rings were very important for Vikings tradition since having one meant entering a lord's service and becoming an integral part of Viking society.
 For jewelry, Vikings usually used silver and bronze, but there was a lot of gold in some more luxurious findings.

-Many metallic pieces were found in the graves of the Vikings since their burying practices involved grave goods, which were used as a gift for the deceased in the afterlife.
-Aside from the goods, the deceased themselves were dressed in their finest robes, including a lot of jewelry, all of them to be carried into the afterlife.
+Many metallic pieces were found in the graves of Vikings since their burying practices involved grave goods, which were used as a gift for the deceased in the afterlife.
+Aside from the goods, the deceased themselves were dressed in their finest robes, including a lot of jewelry, all of it to be carried into the afterlife.

-In recent times, the metal detecting did a lot to help Norse art investigation since many objects were found this way.
+In recent times, metal detecting did a lot to help Norse art investigation since many objects were found this way.
 This encompasses mostly Viking coins, which can be some form of art given that their design had to be created.

 As you can see, almost every Viking art style was visual and involved carving and jewelry making.
-There were also some other forms of art such as a bit of painting and poetry, but they were nowhere near as important for the Viking world as is carving.
+There were also some other forms of art such as a bit of painting and poetry, but they were nowhere near as important for the Viking world as carving.